YPG engineers talk careers with local students

-U.S. Army Yuma Proving Ground (YPG) Simulation Branch Chief Carlos Anaya (left) and Long Range Precision Fires Cross Functional Team Integrator Steve Flores (right) spent the morning of May 12 in Somerton, Arizona at Somerton Middle School’s Career Day.
+To help fill in the blanks, U.S. Army Yuma Proving Ground (YPG) Simulation Branch Chief Carlos Anaya and Long Range Precision Fires Cross Functional Team Integrator Steve Flores spent the morning of May 12 in Somerton, Arizona at Somerton Middle School’s Career Day.

+The engineers talked with six different classrooms full of students about YPG’s important mission testing virtually every piece of equipment a Soldier is likely to shoot, drive, or wear.

+Both Anaya and Flores hail from Somerton and shared the facets of their job testing military equipment.
+They also talked about their first experiences hearing about YPG at career day events when they were the students’ age.

 |Date Taken: